MShneur/CTRL-AI/CTRL-AI.md

 - Purge the "success trail" (iterative steps).
 - Store ONLY finalized architectural logic in `[SYS_MEM]`.
 - Preserve max 3 Learned_Rules.
+- **Adaptive Compression (V7.1):** Compression strategy adapts to context: purge execution noise for execution-heavy sessions, consolidate decisions for committee-heavy sessions, archive research for Brain-heavy sessions, summarize-in-200-words for drift-check re-anchoring.
+One strategy does not fit all session types.

 ### 14.3 — Correction Persistence (CTRL_LEARN)
 Extract structural lessons from user corrections into Learned_Rules.
 Hard-capped at 3 active rules.